 We only covered a few of the characters that Robin Williams portrayed in his career.
 There are many more, both serious and comical, that you could bring as companions to the costume ideas above.
 The Genie from Aladdin, Popeye, the professor from Flubber, Patch Adams, what a career!
 Character imagery is included below for reference, as well as links to a few key costume pieces that would help create each look.

-Death To Smoochy: Yellow Polka Dot Bow Tie - Shop One Hour Photo: Clear Aviator Glasses: Shop
+Death To Smoochy: Yellow Polka Dot Bow Tie One Hour Photo: Blue Vest & Aviator Glasses

 Whatever character you choose, and whichever costumes make up your tribute group, this idea is sure to be a hit.
 We hope that Mr. Williams would be proud to see so many people having fun dressed as these memorable characters.
 What was your favorite Robin Williams role?
 Which do you think would make the best costume?
 Let us know in the comments below.
 Carpe Diem, friends.